yangmillstheory/mixin.a.lot/README.md

 thing.log(...);
 ```

-### Advising Mixin Behavior
+#### Advising Mixin Behavior

-You can pre/post-compose against mixin methods; the context will always be the target.
+Customize shared behavior.

-Return values are propagated when composing.
-Use it as an adapter:
+Return values are propagated when advising, so you can write adapters.

 ```javascript
 let myLogger = {};